isav868/cloudkey-g2-display/README.md

 Hostname
 IP Address
 CPU and Memory %
+I also use a playful font, change the font variable to suit your taste.

 Best if used in a cron job, once every one to five minutes per your taste.